-We believe that we must ensure legality and sustainability along the entire supply chain, and thus, our commitments also apply to our suppliers.
-We commit to only sourcing wood for our trading activities from FSC or PEFC certified suppliers or In 2021, we only had wood suppliers to our suppliers that comply with our Procurement Policy.
+and sustainability along the entire supply chain, and thus, our commitments also apply to our suppliers.
+We commit to only sourcing wood for our trading activities from FSC or PEFC certified suppliers or suppliers that comply with our Procurement Policy.
 Most of the commitments made throughout this report also apply to our suppliers.
-They must respect the principles of FPIC, workers' rights, gender equality, indigenous and local communities' rights, and legal and customary land rights.
-They shall also act ethically, exclude any corruption, pay minimum wages and address occupational health and safety.
+They must respect the principles of FPIC, workers' rights, indigenous and local communities' rights, and legal and customary land rights.
+They must respect gender equality and eliminate gender related discrimination with regards to employment.
+They shall also act ethically, exclude any corruption, pay minimum wages1 and address occupational health and safety2.
 They shall apply sustainable hunting, reduced impact logging, best management practices for soils and not plant on peatland of any depth.
 They shall minimize the use of chemicals, including pesticides and chemical fertilizer, and not use genetically modified organisms.
-They must protect forests and other natural ecosystems from deforestation, conversion, and other illegal activities, restore non-compliant deforestation or conversion if it has happened after 2018, and commit to biodiversity conservation.
-Suppliers shall not use WHO Class 1A and 1B pesticides chemicals listed under the Stockholm and the Rotterdam Convention and always respect Fundamental ILO Conventions or Free and Fair Labour Principles.
-If third-party suppliers violate these requirements, we will immediately terminate any collaboration.
-No deforestation was recorded for suppliers' operations since 2009.
+They must protect forests and other natural ecosystems from deforestation, conversion, and other illegal activities, restore non-compliant deforestation or conversion if it has hanpened after 2018, and commit to biodiversity conservation.
+Suppliers shall not use WHO Class 1A and 1B pesticides chemicals listed under the Stockholm and the Rotterdam Convention and always respect